anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 The provisioning of the infrastructure is typically performed by provisioning tools while the deployment of the software and the configuration of the software, and where needed the infrastructure, falls in the domain of configuration management tools.
 A single tool may support both provisioning and configuration management.

 Operators may choose certain paradigms with respect to how they provision and configure their IaaS cloud.
 These paradigms will drive the selection of the provisioning and configuration tools.
-In this chapter we will discuss the capabilities of provisioning and configuration management systems; some open source tools may be mentioned but their capabilities are beyond the scope of this chapter.
+In this chapter we will discuss the capabilities of provisioning and configuration management systems; some Open Source tools may be mentioned but their capabilities are beyond the scope of this chapter.

 ##### Procedural versus Declarative code
 The procedural style IaC tools require code that specifies how to achieve the desired state.
 Whilst the declarative style IaC tools require code that specifies the desired state (what not how).
 The major difference between the two styles emerges when changes to the desired state are required.
 In the procedural style, the change is coded in terms of the difference between the desired and current states while in the declarative style the new desired state is specified.
 In the procedural style since the state difference has to be coded, a new code file has to be created for each change; in the declarative style the existing code file is updated with the new state information.
 In the declarative style knowledge of the current state is not required.
 In the procedural style, knowledge of the current state has to be manually figured by tracing the created code files and the order in which they were applied.